treeman/LD29/README.md

 * code: <https://github.com/treeman/LD29>
 * timelapse: <https://www.youtube.com/watch?v=NIbr-mLi4DU>

-If you want to compile it you'll need sfml.
+If you want to compile it you'll need SFML 2.1 and it uses certain C++11 features.
+A reasonably new version of gcc should be needed, I used gcc version 4.7.1.